PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-usanCode/README.md

 ## 🚀 Features

 I have to remind the application was built:

--for the backend: Express, Mongodb,socket-io,cors,dotenv dependencies -for the backend: React/Vite,Axios,TailwindCSS , socket-io-client dependencies
+- **for the backend:** Express, Mongodb,socket-io,cors,dotenv dependencies

+- **for the frontend:** React/Vite,Axios,TailwindCSS , socket-io-client dependencies

 ## 🛠️ Project Structure

 <pre><code>
 chatapp
 |__ .github/